-Due on Tuesday 9 December in Ethan's office (2521 Channing Way Room 315) before 5pm.
+Due on Tuesday 13 December by 12pm in Vikram Pathania's Mailbox (in front of Evans 508-7) or under my door (Evans 515).
 No late Problem Sets accepted, sorry!

-This Problem set tests the knowledge that you accumulated mainly in lectures 24 to 26.
+This Problem set tests the knowledge that you accumulated mainly in lectures 20 to 24.
 The problem set is focused on dynamic games and general equilibrium.
 General rules for problem sets: show your work, write down the steps that you use to get a solution (no credit for right solutions without explanation), write legibly.
 If you cannot solve a problem fully, write down a partial solution.
 We give partial credit for partial solutions that are correct.
 Do not forget to write your name on the problem set!

 Problem 1.
 Dynamic Games (48 points) Two companies produce the same good.
 In the first period, firm1 seels its product as a monopolist on the West Coast.
 In the second period, firm 1 competes with firm 2 on the East Coast as a Cournot duopolist.
 There is no discounting between the two periods.
-Firm 1 produces quantity $x_W \leq c/\alpha$ at the West at cost $cx_W$ .
-On the East Coast, and that's what makes this problem interesting, firm 1 produces quantity $x_E$ at cost $(c - \alpha x_W)x_E$ , where $0 < \alpha < c < 1/2$ .
-The parameter $\alpha$ captures a form of learning by doing.
+Firm 1 produces quantity $x_W \leq c/\alpha$ at the West at cost cx_W .
+On the East Coast, and that's what makes this problem interesting, firm 1 produces quantity x_E at cost $(c - \alpha x_W)x_E$, where $0 < \alpha < c < 1/2$.
+The parameter α captures a form of learning by doing.
 The more firm 1 produces on the West Coast, the lower the marginal costs are going to be on the East Coast.
-As for firm 2, it produces in the East market with cost $cx_2$ .
-The inverse demand functions are $p_W(x_W) = 1 - x_W$ and $p_E(x_E, x_2) = 1 - x_E - x_2$ .
+As for firm 2, it produces in the East market with cost cx_2 .
+The inverse demand functions are $p_W(x_W) = 1 - x_W$ and $p_E(x_E, x_2) = 1 - x_E - x_2$.
 Each firm maximizes profit.
 In particular, firm 1 maximizes the total profits from its West and East coast operations.